How lifting weights can make your skin tighter

 Claims (6)

-Working out with weights or cardio for 16 weeks can make your skin tighter and healthier-looking by improving the support structure underneath it—no magic creams needed!
+Doing regular strength or cardio workouts for 16 weeks can make your skin tighter and healthier-looking by improving the support structure underneath it.

-Doing strength training for 16 weeks can make the skin of middle-aged Japanese women just a tiny bit thicker and boost a protein that helps keep skin firm—like giving your skin a little anti-aging boost.
+Doing strength exercises like lifting weights for 16 weeks can make the skin of middle-aged Japanese women just a tiny bit thicker and boost a specific protein that helps keep skin firm—something that doesn’t happen with activities like walking or cycling.

 Working out—whether you're running or lifting weights—can make your skin firmer and more elastic by boosting the production of key skin-building proteins, and lifting weights does something extra: it actually makes the skin layer thicker.